CISecurity/ArtifactExpressions/windows/windows.lockoutpolicyobject.md

 | values | String | Comma separated list of permitted values|
 | value | String | the value included within the set of results/ value to be tested|

+data_type
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- boolean
+- float
+- int
+- string
+- version
+- set

 ### Generated Content
 #### XCCDF+AE
 This is what the AE check looks like, inside a Rule, in the XCCDF